stanX19/SettleOps-AI/README.md

 ![Architecture](./architecture.png)

 ### The PEVR Cycle
-1.  **Plan:** Intake Specialist categorizes documents and identifies reasoning requirements.
+1.  **Plan** — Intake Specialist categorizes documents and identifies which reasoning clusters are required.
-2.  **Execute:** Parallel clusters (Policy, Liability, Fraud) analyze evidence using Gemini 2.5 Flash.
+2.  **Execute** — Parallel clusters (Policy, Liability, Damage, Fraud, Reconstruction) analyze evidence using Gemini 2.5 Flash.
-3.  **Verify:** The Senior Auditor agent validates cross-document consistency.
+3.  **Verify** — The Senior Auditor agent validates cross-document consistency.
-4.  **Replan:** If conflicts are detected, the system triggers a surgical rerun of the affected agent.
+4.  **Replan** — If conflicts are detected (or the officer challenges a node), the system triggers a surgical rerun of just the affected agent.

 ---